-Cambridge campus - Students participate in College governance through the Student Advisory Council for their school or program.
-Open meetings are held monthly to discuss student concerns such as ways to improve College-wide services, programs, and policies.
-Student Advisory Council membership includes a representative from each seminar group, any students interested, and a member of the College administration.
-Bi-monthly meeting dates are posted on campus.
-Students may also contact the Coordinator of Student Life Services for more information.
+Cambridge campus - Students participate in College governance through the Student Advisory Board for their school or program.
+Open meetings facilitate communication and discuss ways to improve College-wide services, programs and policies.
+The College's Senate subcommittee on Marketing, Student Services & Retention helps departments develop policies and procedures that facilitate quality student service and retention.
+Meeting dates are posted on campus.